 In vitro diagnostic reagents that are administered as biologics

 Class 1: Innovative IVD reagents

-Class 2: IVD reagents that have received marketing authorization in and outside China
+Class 2: IVD reagents that have been granted marketing authorization in and outside China

-Applicants shall determine the biological product classification when propose a marketing authorization application.
-During the review in China, the biological product's classification won't be changed even if other drugs get marketing authorization.
+Applicants shall determine the biological product's classification for marketing authorization application.
+During the review, the biological product's classification won't be changed.

 The administration fees of biological product's marketing applications are the same with new drugs.